lusitania-labs/aigenda/README.md

 Why Kotlin, you ask?
 Our goal is to attract JVM talent into the AI space, which is currently dominated by Python.
 We believe that the JVM has a lot to offer in terms of performance, scalability, and type safety, and we want to make it easier for developers familiar with the JVM to get involved in AI development.

 Join us on this exciting journey as we work to make AI more accessible and useful for everyone.
-Whether you're an AI enthusiast, a Kotlin developer, or just someone who could use a little extra help managing your daily tasks, we invite you to try out Aigenda and see the difference it can make in your life.
+Whether you're an AI enthusiast, a Kotlin developer, or just someone who could use a little extra help managing your daily tasks, we invite you to try out AIgenda and see the difference it can make in your life.

 - **Email Communication Tools:** Outlook: Microsoft Outlook is primarily an email application but also includes features like calendar, task management, contact management, note-taking, journal logging, and web browsing.